 2 cloves garlic, minced

 2 teaspoons finely chopped fresh rosemary

 3/4 teaspoon sea salt, plus more to taste

 Ground black pepper, to taste

 - In a medium saucepan, cover lentils with 2-inches of water.
 Bring to a boil, reduce to a simmer, cover, and cook for 15 to 20 minutes, until tender.
 Drain well.
 Add to a large bowl.
 Meanwhile, steam the potatoes.

 - Add potatoes to a steamer basket; steam until tender, about 15 minutes.
 Cool slightly and cut in half.
 Add to lentils.

-- Add remaining ingredients to lentils and potatoes, mixing gently until fully incorporated (I recommend using your hands).
-Taste and season with additional vinegar or salt if required.
-Serve warm, room temperature, or chill and serve cold with lemon wedges
+- Add remaining ingredients to lentils and potatoes, mixing gently until fully incorporated.
+Taste and season with additional vinegar or salt, if required.
+Serve warm, room temperature, or chilled, with lemon wedges for seasoning.